bubner/BunyipsChatapp/README.md

 # BunyipsChatapp Source Code
 ### NOTE: This repository has been archived due to project termination.
-However, as a result of the chatapp, some more thought has gone into the way the school system manages communications between students.
+However, as a result of the chatapp, some more thought has gone into the way our school system manages communications between students.
+Potentially in the future this project will be revived under a new name with similar code, but this iteration will remain archived.

 ### Custom chat app for the MURRAY BRIDGE BUNYIPS